 Themes/Events: Scots & Welsh rebellion; the Percys fight initially with the king but later ally with the Scots and Owen Glendower of Wales against the king; Hotspur's heroism but imperfect qualities: poor listener, scorn for members of the court and for music, his insensitivity [he is portrayed as a man of the same age as Hal]; Falstaff as a foil to Hotspur regarding honor; role of Falstaff in Prince Hal's coming of age; relationships between fathers and sons (H4/H5, Percy/Hotspur; peripheral role of women (Kate, Mortimer's Welsh wife, Mistress Quickly).

-Note: It is helpful to review the history of The Hundred's Year War, for example at the Encyclopedia Britannica webiste, and the lineage of English kings.
+Note: It is helpful to review the history of The Hundred's Year War, for example at the Encyclopedia Britannica website or Wikipedia, and the lineage of English kings.

 The Royal Court [c.
 1400, c. a year later than at the end of Richard II].
 King Henry IV ("H4", formerly Henry Plantagenet of Bolingbroke, D of Hereford, a Lancastrian king) confers with his counselor & kinsman Earl of Westmorland and with Sir Walter Blunt and others.
 H4 has wanted to make a trip to the Holy Land, to purge his sins incurred by Richard's slaying, but has been prevented by rebellions taking place in his lands.